tim-one/tim-one.github.io/psf/ban_qa.md

 Did my "SK" reveal their name without permission?
 Of course not.
 Their name is Stefan Krah, and there's a [whole lot of open discussion](https://discuss.python.org/t/discussion-about-recent-coc-events/5778) about kicking him out available on Discourse.
 I used "SK" instead so as not to belabor the point.
 Brett certainly knew who I meant, and spelling out the full name was unnecessary in context.
 Leave the poor guy in peace.

 That's why I want everyone to be able to post: if someone out there feels I violated the CoC against them, I want them to be able to tell the world even if they aren't a core dev.
-For SK, the case for banning became much clearer (at least to me) when people in the open discussion volunteered new informatinon.
+For SK, the case for banning became much clearer (at least to me) when people in the open discussion volunteered new information.

 **2024-11-03 Sun 05:00p CST**